Conversational User-AI Intervention: A Study on Prompt Rewriting for Improved LLM Response Generation: Results

 \subsection{Evaluating Simulated Responses}

+To evaluate whether simulated AI responses $m_t^{\prime}$ are indeed more helpful to users, we follow extensive prior work that leverages retrospective evaluation centered on user-interaction logs, including writing stage prediction~\cite{sarrafzadeh2020}, human-AI alignment~\cite{shi2024wildfeedback}, and offline policy optimization~\cite{mairesse2021, kreutzer-etal-2021-offline}, where authors counterfactually reason about preferred model behavior from past user signals in the absence of the original users or ground truth.

-Evaluating whether a simulated AI response is more helpful to the user is challenging, as we don't have access to ground truth labels, or the original users.
-However, we can still evaluate the modified response $m_t^{\prime}$ on the basis of metrics such as relevance and contextuality, similar to \citet{kwan-etal-2024-mt}.
-Here, either an LLM or a human judge is instructed to carefully consider the conversational history $H$ along with two possible ending turns, -- the default ending ($u_t$, $m_t$) and the simulated ending ($u_t^{\prime}$, $m_t^{\prime}$) -- then asked to make a judgment of which one is better on a 5-point likert scale.
-We randomize the order in which model responses appear in the evaluation to account for order effects, and perform this evaluation using a carefully constructed prompt (Prompt~\ref{prompt:eval-prompt} in Appendix).
+In our setup, either an LLM or a human judge is instructed to carefully consider the conversational history $H$ along with two possible endings -- the default one ($u_t$, $m_t$) and the simulated one ($u_t^{\prime}$, $m_t^{\prime}$) -- then asked to make a judgment of which one is better on a 5-point likert scale based on four carefully chosen criteria---\textbf{coherence} with previous dialog turns~\cite{li-etal-2024-leveraging-large, sheng-etal-2024-repeval}, \textbf{relevance}~\cite{mendonca-etal-2024-benchmarking, rodriguez-cantelar-etal-2023-overview}, \textbf{adaptation} to implicit and explicitly revealed preferences~\cite{patel2025adaptactivelydiscoveringadapting, wu-etal-2025-aligning} and \textbf{harmlessness}~\cite{bai2022traininghelpfulharmlessassistant, chehbouni-etal-2025-beyond}.
+A strict winning condition is applied, where the simulated response must be better than the original response in one or more criteria \emph{while not being worse} in any other.

-Using LLMs with judicious prompting for evaluation has become common practice, having been applied successfully to a wide range of tasks~\cite{zheng2023judgingllmasajudgemtbenchchatbot,jain2023multi,koutcheme2024opensourcelanguagemodels}.
-In this paper our main results are based on using an LLM-as-a-judge (specifically \gpt~\cite{zhang2023llmeval}), although we also perform human validation (see Section~\ref{subsec:human}) to support our findings.
+Using LLMs with judicious prompting for evaluation has become common practice, having been applied successfully to a wide range of tasks~\cite{zheng2023judgingllmasajudgemtbenchchatbot,jain2023multi,koutcheme2024opensourcelanguagemodels,mendonca-etal-2024-soda} Our results are based on using an LLM-as-a-judge (specifically, \gpt~\cite{zhang2023llmeval}), supplemented and supported by human validation (see Section~\ref{subsec:human}, full prompt in Appendix~\ref{prompt:eval-prompt}).
+Following community-established best practices, (1) We ground each scoring criterion in defined categories, and provide brief examples of each scoring scenario~\cite{kim-etal-2025-biggen}; (2) To counter positional bias in LLM pairwise judgments~\cite{shi2025judgingjudgessystematicstudy}, we perform each evaluation twice, with response orders swapped and Likert scores averaged to obtain a final judgment; (3) To ensure results are not tainted by models favoring their own responses~\cite{panickssery2024llmevaluatorsrecognizefavor}, we also perform additional evaluation with a different large model (\deepseek) on a subset of our dataset.